 Posters should be big, bright, and noticeable.
 There should be no missing the poster or what it says, even from a moving vehicle.
 How many times have you driven past an 8×10 lost pet sign on a piece of white paper?
 Could you read what it said?
 Probably not.

 Ideally, use highlighter-colored paper board in a large size.
-You can find this at an art store or online.
+You can find this at an art store or on Amazon.
 The large size and bright color will attract attention.

 Use few words and blocky text.
 For example: LOST BLACK LAB, CAMO COLLAR, OAKMONT DR. LOST GREY STRIPED CAT, FLUFFY TAIL, SAN MATEO VILLAGE.
 Use only enough text to describe your lost pet without extraneous details.
 People will only see a poster for a few seconds and can’t process all that information.
 You can write this text with an extra-thick marker or with stencils.
 If you are putting up a large number of posters, you can have the text printed by a print shop.
 Be sure to include a phone number where you can be reached via call or text 24/7.